aiven/devportal/docs/tools/cli/user/user-access-token.rst

 ``avn user access-token list``
 ''''''''''''''''''''''''''''''

-Retrieves user's currently active access tokens information:
+Retrieves the information for all the access tokens active session in the session:

-* Expiration Time
+* Expiration time
-* Token TOKEN_PREFIX
+* Token prefix
 * Description
 * Token's max age in seconds
 * Extended when used flag
+* Last used time
-* Last used time, IP address and user-agent
+* Last IP address
+* Last user agent

-**Example:** Retrieves the information for the currently logged user.
+**Example:** Retrieve the information for the logged-in user.

 ::